stevefox/udacity-cs373-ai-robotics/README.md

 These are my original solutions to Udacity CS373 Artificial Intelligence for Robotics.
 I try to implement some unit tests as well to demonstrate the correctness of the algorithms.
-Proving that these algorithms are safe (not just correctly implemented in software) is not always trivial, and I would recommend consulting a Control Systems expert in the field to understand the challenges and implications for self-driving cards.
+Proving that these algorithms are safe (not just correctly implemented in software) is not always trivial, and I would recommend consulting a Control Systems expert in the field to understand the challenges and implications for self-driving cars.

 Key technologies implemented in this course are: